Apple Mac Pro Customized for:

 Whether a higher frequency or higher core count is faster depends on how well a program is designed to take advantage of multiple CPU cores.
 In the case of AutoCAD, the vast majority of the software is only single threaded so it is only able to utilize a single core of the CPU.
 For this reason, our general recommendation when choosing a CPU is to simply go with a processor that has a high speed frequency.
-For the Mac Pro tower, the fastest CPUs for general AutoCAD use is the Quad-Core 3.33GHz and 6-core 3.46GHz.
-For the Mac Pro cylinder, the fastest speed frequencies are the Quad-Core 3.7GHz and 6-core 3.5GHz.
+For the Mac Pro tower, the fastest CPUs for general AutoCAD use is the 6-core 3.46GHz.
+For the Mac Pro cylinder, the fastest speed frequencies is the 6-core 3.5GHz.

 With the falling costs associated with SSDs, we almost always recommend using an SSD for the primary drive that will host your OS, AutoCAD itself, and any active projects you are working on.
 The high speed of SSDs allows your system to boot, launch applications, and load files many times faster than any traditional hard drive.
 However, SSDs are still more expensive than traditional drives per GB - so for long term storage we recommend having a secondary traditional hard drive in addition to a primary SSD.
 If you can afford it, having multiple SSDs (one for the OS and AutoCAD and a second dedicated for active projects) along with a larger traditional drive for storage is even better.